CodingLady22/Food-management-app/README.md

 npm run watch
 ```

-- Remeber to create your own .env file
+- Remember to create your own .env file